 I call it being honest with yourself.

-In other news, how do you feel about the green polka-dot-ness that is speckling the deep, rich dark chocolate?
+In other news, how do you feel about the green polka-dot-ness that is speckling the deep, rich dark chocolate in this vegan peppermint bark?

 My original attempt at mint chocolate bark was striped.
 For some reason, my coconut butter was feeling really cooperative and loving to my inner person who wants to make pretty food, and it melted and turned super creamy.